 Airports, Islands, and the Joy of Being Constrained

-During a long layover a while back I had finished my book and I didn't have easy access to internet.
-I had been an emacs user for a few years, but hadn't really grasped elisp, so I was constanly copying snippets from other people's .emacs.d.
-The moment was ripe to work through the introduction to elisp and play around.
-Not only was introduction well-written, but I had lots of fun customizing Emacs.
-It's a fond memory.
-The sad part is that I would never have taken the time for this at home, but in the end it was both enjoyable and it has also been useful.
+During a layover a few years back I had finished my book and I also didn't have easy access to internet.
+I had been using Emacs for a couple of years already, but I still didn't really grasp elisp.
+This meant that I constantly copied snippets from other people's .emacs.d and installed plug-ins for the smallest things.
+The moment was ripe to work through the introduction to elisp.
+It turned out that the intruction was well-written, and I had lots of fun customizing Emacs.
+Not only is it a fond memory, but it has been useful as well.
+The sad truth is that I would never done this at home.
 If that layover had happened now I would have had access to internet and I'm pretty sure I would've wasted those hours mindlessly surfing if the same thing happened today.

-So how can I create space for these kind of experiences more often?
+How can I create space for these kind of sessions more often?
 I like to think of it in terms of friction.
-If you're sitting at home with your phone next to you2, a full laundry basket and internet easily available it can be a struggle to do something as simple as sit down and read for half an hour.
-This is because there is friction to start reading, but almost no friction to switch something else.
-In other words, you should increase friction to switch and reduce friction to start.
+If you're sitting at home with your phone next to you2, a full laundry basket and internet easily available, it will be a struggle to do something that pushes you a bit, be it a challenging book or a programming puzzle.
+This is there is both friction to start reading, but almost no friction to stop. you should increase friction to switch and reduce friction to start.

-This all assumes you know what you want to do.
-If there's one thing many people struggle with today it's constantly being faced with too many choices3.
-Big choices such as where and what to study and small choices like which TV series to watch4 or just how to spend a weekday evening.
-It makes sense that many options could lead to less happy outcomes as the alternatives you didn't choose are not only more than the one you did choose, but they are also much more salient in your mind these days where you will literally get a highlight-reel of that event you didn't attend.
+This assumes you know what you want to do.
+These days, many people struggle with being faced with too many choices3.
+Both big choices, such as where and what to study, and small, like which TV series to watch.
+Many options lead to unhappier results.
+One reason for this is that the alternatives you didn't choose are not only more, but they are more salient in your mind.
+These days you will literally get a highlight reel of the choices you didn't make.

 Footnotes: